Category: Land’s End to John O’Groats 2021

 Land’s End to John O’Groats 2021 – Day 9: Burnham to Bristol, 52k, 351m climbed

 I want to start today’s entry with a thank you to a fellow guest at my B&B, whom I’d never met until this morning.
-As I was loading my bike, she first asked where I was going, then whether I was fundraising, and then disappeared into her room, coming back with a £10 note.
-Betty…
+As I was loading Trixie, she first asked where I was going, then whether I was fundraising, and then disappeared into her room, coming back with a £10 note.
+Betty Thompson…

 -